CANADA FX DEBT-Canadian dollar flat as commodities, M&A eyed

 By Claire Sibonney

-TORONTO, Feb 23 (Reuters) - The Canadian dollar was little changed against its U.S. counterpart on Tuesday but softer commodity prices and the prospect of a cross-border acquisition by Brookfield Asset Management Inc (BAMa.TO: Quote) weighed.
+TORONTO, Feb 23 (Reuters) - The Canadian dollar was little changed against its U.S. counterpart on Tuesday but softer commodity prices and the prospect of a cross-border acquisition by Brookfield Asset Management Inc (BAMa.TO) weighed.

-Brookfield is preparing to bid for a large stake in No. 2 U.S. mall owner General Growth Properties Inc GGWPQ.PK, aiming to outbid Simon Property Group Inc (SPG.N: Quote), the Wall Street Journal reported on Monday.
+Brookfield is preparing to bid for a large stake in No. 2 U.S. mall owner General Growth Properties Inc GGWPQ.PK, aiming to outbid Simon Property Group Inc (SPG.N), the Wall Street Journal reported on Monday.

 "It's always hard to tell with M&A (mergers and acquisitions) because you don't really know what kind of FX they already have on their balance sheet, if they actually really need to buy U.S. dollars," said Camilla Sutton, a currency strategist at Scotia Capital.